deepmedic/deepmedic/documentation/README.md

 ### News

+19 Mar 2019 (v0.7.3):
+* Default sampling for training now done on a per-class basis.
+Better now that DM is applied for arbitrary tasks.

 16 Mar 2019 (v0.7.2):
 * Batch size now in trainConfig and testConfig, not model.
 * Improved handling of hunging parallel processes.